Meet Our Board

 (Board Member and Treasurer)

-Akil Vohra is a Montgomery County resident and MCPS parent.
+Akil Vohra (he/him) is a Montgomery County resident and MCPS parent.
 He has a wealth of leadership experience in the Asian American community, including serving as Executive Director of an organization that advances education and mentorship support for low-income and underserved Asian American and Pacific Islander youth in the DC, Maryland, and Virginia region.
 Akil served as Director of Strategic Initiatives at the White House Initiative on Asian Americans and Pacific Islanders, where he was responsible for coordinating the office’s work to advance opportunities for AAPI communities across the federal government, with community organizations, and in the private sector.
 He also has extensive experience advocating for the civil rights of Muslim Americans.

 Akil Vohra